jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chord-melody.md

 Blending together chords and melody makes a composition sound fuller and richer, like a complete performance rather than just a part.

+The way to get started with chord melody is to play the chord progression delicately, articulating each note, and listen for the melody in the chord tones.
+Begin emphasizing the melody notes in the chords, and then gradually let the melody lead on its own, adding in non-chord tones as necessary, playing chords more sparsely and intermittently.

 *Treble triads* can be used to improvise freely with chords.
 See {% include chapter-link.html slug="caged" %} for details.